Skip to main content

 In the event of a fire: get out, stay out, and call 999.

-Fire safety for people with hearing difficulties
+Fire safety for people with hearing impairments

 Find out more

-Fire safety for people with mobility difficulties
+Fire safety for people using mobility aids

 Find out more

-Fire safety for people with sight difficulties
+Fire safety for partially sighted people

 Find out more